zhangyunhao116/zmail/README.md

 server.send_mail(['yourfriend@example.com','12345@example.com'], mail)
 ```

-you can also name them(Use tuple, first is its name, next is its address)
+you can also name them (use tuple, first is its name, next is its address).

 ```
 server.send_mail([('Boss','yourfriend@example.com'),'12345@example.com'], mail)